extism/zig-pdk/README.md

 }
 ```

 By default, Extism modules cannot make HTTP requests unless you specify which hosts it can connect to.
-You can use `--alow-host` in the Extism CLI to set this:
+You can use `--allow-host` in the Extism CLI to set this:

 ```
 extism call ./zig-out/bin/my-plugin.wasm http_get --allow-host='*.typicode.com'